Your Maternity Rights at Work

 Similarly, a pregnant employee’s annual leave entitlement will continue whilst she is on maternity leave.
 A pregnant employee, cannot, however, take paid leave whilst on maternity leave, and in order to take paid annual leave, the employee would need to bring her maternity leave to an end first.
 This is why pregnant employees often opt to use any remaining annual leave entitlement at the beginning and end of their maternity leave.

-Maternity pay is payable to employees who have worked for 26 weeks prior to the end of the 15th week before her expected week of confinement (EWC).
+Under the employee’s maternity rights, maternity pay is payable to employees who have worked for 26 weeks prior to the end of the 15th week before her expected week of confinement (EWC).
 Broadly speaking, this means that, in order to qualify for maternity pay, the employee must have worked for 40 weeks before her due date.

 If an employee is eligible to receive maternity pay, they must pay it to her for 39 weeks, calculated as follows: For the first 6 weeks, the employee is paid 90% of the her normal weekly earnings.